Loan forgiveness works differently for students with permanent disability or for students graduating with a diploma or certificate:

+We assess Loan Forgiveness on any Nova Scotia Student Loans you have received since August 2015, based on the program criteria listed above.
 At the same time, we'll also check to see whether you may qualify for Debt Cap benefit for any Nova Scotia Student Loans you received during the August 2011-July 2015 academic years.

 If you owe any amount on your Nova Scotia Student Loan, the program will pay up to 100% of any outstanding Nova Scotia Student Loan amounts.

 If you owe less on your Nova Scotia Student Loan than you receive in Loan Forgiveness (i.e. if you have already paid back some of your loan) the difference will be paid toward your Canada Student Loan if any.
 Any remaining amount will be sent to you in the form of a mailed cheque.

 If you are eligible, you will receive a letter about your assessment for the Nova Scotia Student Loan Forgiveness Program about 3-6 weeks from the date we receive graduation information from your school.

 It may take up to 30 days for your school to provide us with your graduation information.